Easton-V1

 • Squad (stock)

-The rapid progress of the Soviet Union in launching the world’s first satellite sparked the Eisenhower administration to accept launch vehicle proposals from each branched of the US Armed Forces.
-The Army’s program eventually resulted in the United States’ first satellite, Explorer 1, while the Air Force’s then-far flung idea eventually resulted in the Atlas rocket.
-The Navy’s project, known as Project Vanguard, proposed modifying the Viking sounding rocket which would result in a launch vehicle that didn’t use a pre-existing military rocket as its base.
+The rapid progress of the Soviet Union in launching the world’s first satellite prompted the Eisenhower administration to accept launch vehicle proposals from each branch of the US Armed Forces.
+The Army’s program eventually led to the United States’ first satellite, Explorer 1, while the Air Force’s then-far-flung idea ultimately resulted in the Atlas rocket.
+The Navy’s project, known as Project Vanguard, proposed modifying the Viking sounding rocket, which would result in a launch vehicle that didn’t use a pre-existing military rocket as its base.

-Even before the success of Explorer 1, the Soviet Union successfully launched Sputnik 1 and Sputnik 2 giving them a substantial lead in the so-called Space Race.
-The Vanguard team was rushed forward with the success of Sputnik 1 but the first test launches of the Vanguard rocket still didn’t occur before Sputnik 2 was already successfully in orbit.
-The first two launches of the Vanguard rocket would be failures before eventually Explorer 1, the Army’s program, would be successfully launched on Jan 31 1958.
+Even before the success of Explorer 1, the Soviet Union successfully launched Sputnik 1 and Sputnik 2, giving them a substantial lead in the so-called Space Race.
+The Vanguard team was rushed forward with the success of Sputnik 1, but the first test launches of the Vanguard rocket still didn’t occur before Sputnik 2 was already successfully in orbit.
+The first two launches of the Vanguard rocket were failures before the Army’s Explorer 1 program was successfully launched on January 31, 1958.

-The third Vanguard launch on Mar 17 1958 would become America’s second satellite which was humorously derided as the grapefruit satellite by the Soviet premier because of its extremely small size (in comparison to previous satellites).
-Nevertheless it achieved several firsts including the first orbital object powered by solar cells and the fact it still remains in high orbit to this day where it still serves a purpose many decades after its mechanical systems have stopped functioning.
+The third Vanguard launch on Mar 17, 1958, would become America’s second satellite, which was humorously derided as the grapefruit satellite by the Soviet premier because of its extremely small size (in comparison to previous satellites).
+Nevertheless, it achieved several firsts, including the first orbital object powered by solar cells and the fact it remains in high orbit to this day, where it still serves a purpose many decades after its mechanical systems have stopped functioning.

-The final stage, the Staara, is fired after the spin has been deaccelerated and should put the payload into a stable orbit.
+The final stage, the Staara, is fired after the spin has been de-accelerated and should put the payload into a stable orbit.
 The timing of the solid engine is crucial to the mission and misfiring may result in continuing the unstable orbit or launching the payload well past Kerbin.
-Once you have achieved a stable orbit of Kerbin then you should jettison the V-1 probe.
-While the probe is small it has an important feature which are solar cells allowing it to operate indefinitely – the Vanguard-1 probe operated for a number of years as a result.
+Once you have achieved a stable orbit of Kerbin, then you should jettison the V-1 probe.
+While the probe is small, it has an important feature, which are solar cells allowing it to operate indefinitely – the Vanguard-1 probe operated for many years as a result.

 swipe to switch images, tap to close